jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 ---
-published: true
+published: false
 path: '/stash/pragmatic-problem-solving'
 title: Pragmatic problem solving
 tags: ['problem-solving']
 date: '2019-07-02'
 ---

 Depending on the nature of the problem at hand, problem solving can be an overwhelming task.

 Solving a complex problem or crushing a pesky software bug has the potential to make you feel like a hero, just to shatter your ego minutes later.
 Breaking it up into practical steps leaves you with a process to fall back on and help you stay focused when solving a particularly irksome or elusive problem.